AM enjoys sharing their many thoughts about movies and actors.

 Joining this period crime drama during its second season as Alfie Solomons, a Jewish gang leader, Hardy becomes one of the key characters as well as one of the most loved ones by fans and critics.
 A little funny and very much insane, his scenes consist of longer monologues that seem to be written specifically for him to enjoy and us to barely understand.
 As always, Hardy's charm can be felt through the screen.
 Even the viewers fall for his simple but clever lies.

 Tommy Shelby (Cillian Murphy) & Alfie Solomons ( Tom Hardy)

 4. The Dark Knight Rises (2012)

-Easily the coolest character in the film, Tom was practically unrecognisable as Bane.
-Commiting to the role to his fullest, he gained a massive amount of muscles in a few short months.
+Easily the coolest character in the film, Tom was practically unrecognizable as Bane.
+Committing to the role to his fullest, he gained a massive amount of muscle in a few short months.
 But his physical transformation wasn't what blew everyone away, it was his mesmerizing portrayal of the comic book villain.
 Described as "a person jumped straight from the pages of the comic," his performance, including his way of speaking, has remained iconic in the superhero film genre.

 Bane Blackgate Prison Speech

 A broken family and a great underdog story, accompanied by MMA fights and mystery.
 Warrior is set in such a way that you just cannot choose who to root for.
 Hardy's performance is brilliant.
 He starts off as the less-liked brother, hidden by a mysterious past.
 He is a damaged man who doesn't want anything to do with people, especially his family.
 As the film progresses, Tom's past is revealed and you start to feel his pain, so you're left with feelings of sympathy.
 Tom (Tom Hardy) vs. Brendan (Joel Edgerton), two brothers, face each other in the final battle.
 This is an emotional film that will surely bring you to tears in the end.